GaborVarga/auto-ec2/README.md

 ./createinstance myinstance r5.large eu-west-1 mykey mysecuritygroup 64 myvolume vpc-1111111111111 subnet-1111111

-You can desstroy the created resources on AWS console, using the Cloudformation service.
+You can destroy the created resources on AWS console, using the Cloudformation service.